 For Solution #6, the AMF can receive an unreachability period from both the UE (step 2 in Figure 6.6.2-1) and NWDAF (step 3 in Figure 6.6.2-1). ).
 If the two periods are significantly different (e.g. because the NWDAF unreachability period is based on an assumed UE trajectory not used by the UE, or vice versa), then the AMF will have to resolve this and has chance to correct.
 Depending upon how the AMF resolves this, Solution #6 may become rather similar to Solution #16 which also uses an unreachability period sent by the UE to an MME or AMF.

 For Solution #11, the "5GS UE Leaving Coverage Procedure" in clause 6.11.2.1 has 3 possible triggers: the RAN can detect the UE is about to leave coverage (step 1a), the UE can detect impending out of coverage (step 1b), or the AMF can detect the UE is about to lose coverage (step 1c).
 This implies the UE, RAN and AMF are aware of the coverage related data and determining when the UE will go out of coverage, which helps with the cases where not one entity knows all the information.
 Sending the Registration Request some time in advance of leaving coverage should be more efficient if the UE would otherwise be in IDLE state shortly before loss of coverage and is supported.
+Optionally, NTN MO Backoff Mode and timer are introduced for UE to withhold the UL MO data and signalling for a given time.

+For Solution #13, HPLMN UDM configures a DisCoNoserviceapplicability parameter in per PLMN basis to the UE capable of Satellite RAT.
+With the DisCoNoserviceapplicability parameter, the UE using Satellite RAT can determine whether to negotiate power saving mechanisms, e.g. PSM/MICO/eDRX, for staying at no service in current PLMN before entering no service discontinues NTN coverage, and whether to remain in no service or perform PLMN selection procedure after entering no service discontinuous NTN coverage.
+Accurate estimation of NTN coverage is needed to achieve more power saving for the UE to initiate negotiation of power saving mechanism before entering no service discontinues NTN coverage.